Business Integration Solutions documentation

 Steps

-The configuration xmlport allows specific xml elements to be exchanged for a pipeline element.
-Using an xmlport for importing / exporting configuration settings makes it possible to decouple the internal table structure from an external representation of the data.
+The configuration XmlPort lets specific XML elements exchange for a pipeline element.
+Using an XmlPort for importing and exporting configuration settings decouples the internal table structure from an external representation of the data.

-The xml port layout doesn't need to include all the data from the setup table.
-STAEDEAN does not export/import client sensitive data (ex. passwords, credit card information).
+The XmlPort layout does not need to include all data from the setup table.
+STAEDEAN does not export or import client-sensitive data such as passwords or credit card information.

-1. Add a new function named 'GetTargetRecord' and call it in trigger 'OnAfterInitRecord' of the root table in the port.
+3. Add a new function named GetTargetRecord and call it in the OnAfterInitRecord trigger of the root table in the port.
 This function is mandatory for importing data.
-This function is called by the generic part of the configuration package reader and is used to set the primary key fields of the pipeline element.
+The generic part of the configuration package reader calls it to set the primary key fields of the pipeline element.

 ...